-These recommendations are general in nature and are not intended as a substitute for a thorough safety program.
-Users should seek the advise, supervision or consultation of qualified engineers or other safety professionals.
+These recommendations provided by CEMA are general in nature and are not intended as a substitute for professional advice.
+Users should seek the advice, supervision and/or consultation of qualified engineers, safety consultants, and other qualified professionals.

-Any use of this document, the information contained herein, or any other CEMA publication may only be made with the agreement and understanding that the user and the user's company assume full responsibility for the design, safety, specifications, suitability and adequacy of the system component, or mechanical or electrical device designed or manufactured using this information.
+Any use of this publication, or any information contained herein, or any other CEMA publication is made with agreement and understanding that the user and the user's company assume full responsibility for the designs, safety, specifications, suitability and adequacy of any conveyor system, system component, mechanical or electrical device designed or manufactured using this information.

-The user and the user's company understand and agree that CEMA, its member companies, its officers, agents and employees shall not be liable in any manner under any theory of liability for the user or user's reliance on these recommendations.

-The users and the user's company agree to release, hold harmless and indemnify CEMA, its member companies, successors, assigns, officers, agents and employees from any and all claims of liability, costs, fees (including attorney's fees), or damages arising in any way out of the use of this information.
+The user and user's company understand and agree that CEMA, its member companies, its officers, agents and employees are not and shall not be liable in any manner under any theory of liability to anyone for reliance on or use of these recommendations.
+The user and the user's companies agree to release, hold harmless and indemnify and defend CEMA, its member companies, successors, assigns, officers, agents and employees from any and all claims of liability, costs, fees (including attorney's fees), or damages arising in any way out of the use of this information.

-CEMA and its member companies, successors, assigns, officers, agents and employees make no representations or warranties whatsoever, either express or implied, about the information contained in this document, including, but not limited to, representations or warranties that the information and recommendations contained herein conform to any federal, state or local laws, regulations, guidelines or ordinances.
+CEMA and its member companies, successors, assigns, officers, agents and employees make no representations or warranties whatsoever, either expressed or implied, about the information contained heed to, representations or warranties that the information and recommendations contained herein conform to any federal, state or local laws, regulations, guidelines or ordinances.